hexian000/kcptun-libev/README.md

 rendezvous_server : server : client = 1 : 1 : n

+Peers should be all IPv4 or all IPv6.

 ## Tunables

 *kcptun-libev works out of the box.
 In most cases, the default options are recommended.*